NAEM EHSTech 21: “Goodyear Tire & Rubber Company Reduces Injuries with Formal Ergonomics Program” – A Summary

-- Advanced, user-friendly software – The Humantech system uses the latest A.I. risk assessment technology to assess tasks and clearly illustrate areas of MSD risk on the body.
+- Advanced, user-friendly software – The VelocityEHS system uses the latest A.I. risk assessment technology to assess tasks and clearly illustrate areas of MSD risk on the body.
 Members of each plant’s ergonomics team can record employees performing tasks in real-time on the floor, with just their smartphone, and get an accurate assessment result within minutes.
 Although it has such advanced capabilities, the system’s user interface is simple and straightforward, so that employees can learn it quickly and use it confidently.

-- Certified support – The Humantech solution comes with a team of certified professional ergonomists (CPEs) who visit and train small teams at each location to become a dedicated ergonomics team.
+- Certified support – The VelocityEHS solution comes with a team of certified professional ergonomists (CPEs) who visit and train small teams at each location to become a dedicated ergonomics team.
 The CPEs remain available for in-person and virtual workshops to support these teams in the continuous improvement of their ergonomics programs.

 To the design and development of the ergonomics program…

 Goodyear also knew that to gain employee buy-in for the program, it needed direct input from the people working the high-risk jobs, and to make it easy for them to adopt the program.

 To create beneficial improvements and engage employees, each plant’s ergonomics team: